Our Business Divisions

 Information Technology (IT)

-The Internal Revenue Service (IRS) boasts one of the largest and most ambitious Information Technology (IT) organizations in the world - the Modernization and Information Technology Services (MITS) Division.
+The Internal Revenue Service (IRS) boasts one of the largest and most ambitious Information Technology (IT) organizations in the world.
 Our IT modernization program is one of the federal government's most complex initiatives.
 We develop mission-critical IRS information systems that support our nation's tax administration system and reduce the administrative burdens on American taxpayers for generations to come.
 We are proud of our public service to the United States.

 Large Business & International Division (LB&I)